digidemlab/digidemlab.github.io/_posts/2024-05-01-medborgarrad-goteborg-en.md

 ---
-title: Citizens' Assembly for the Climate with the City of Gothenburg
+title: Citizens' Assembly on Climate with the City of Gothenburg
 featured: true
 image: /uploads/medborgarpanel-diskussioner.jpg
 thumbnail: /uploads/medborgarpanel-diskussioner.jpg